Configuring an Amazon Q Business application to use the plugin - Amazon Q Business

 Configuring an Amazon Q Business application to use the plugin

-• Quick Suite topics are collections of one or more datasets that represent a subject area that your business users can ask questions about.
-For more information, see Working with Amazon Quick Suite Q topics.
+• Quick topics are collections of one or more datasets that represent a subject area that your business users can ask questions about.
+For more information, see Working with Amazon Quick Q topics.

-If you don't have an existing Quick Suite account, you can use the Amazon Q Business console to create one and link the two accounts.
-Then you configure your Quick Suite resources to start getting insights.
+If you don't have an existing Quick account, you can use the Amazon Q Business console to create one and link the two accounts.
+Then you configure your Quick resources to start getting insights.

-To link a new Quick Suite account
+To link a new Quick account

 1. Log in to the Amazon Q Business console.